avigautam/avigautam/README.md

 - 👋 Hi, I’m Avinash Gautam
-- 👀 I’m specialized in Java 8.
+- 👀 Specialized in Java 8 and Java 9
-- 🌱 I’m currently learning Java 11 certification related content on Oracle University and Udemy
+- 🌱 Currently learning Java 11 certification related content on Oracle University and Udemy
-- 💞️ I’m looking to collaborate on Java, SpringBoot, VueJs and JUnit5
+- 💞️ Looking to collaborate on Java, SpringBoot, VueJs and JUnit5
 - 📫 Reach me on 8655013072

 <!---